ArjunBharani/Digital-Forensic-Tool/README.md

 Make sure to run these commands in your terminal or command prompt to install the necessary packages.
 Once the necessary packages have been installed, run `app.py` file in the terminal using python.
 The command for that is, `python app.py` .
 The application will be up and running in your local system in https://127.0.0.1 or whatever URL you see displayed in the terminal.
 Please click on that to reach the website.

+**TO NOTE:**
+When uploading a PDF file to summarize and check for phishing links, please ensure that it does not contain more than 5 links in the pdf ( including Embedded URLs ).
+If the number of links exceed 5, then the website's request will give a gateway timeout error as it will take more than 2 minutes.